 the Public Sector

-The Need for Blockchain in Government and the Public Sector
+What are the Benefits of Blockchain in Government and the Public Sector?

-- Secure storage of citizen and business data
+- Secure storage of government, citizen, and business data

 - Increased trust in government and online civil systems